unity-linux/task-unity-lxqt/README.md

 [![Build Status](https://travis-ci.org/unity-linux/task-unity-lxqt.svg?branch=master)](https://travis-ci.org/unity-linux/task-unity-lxqt)

-- Task Package for installing lxqt and building Mageia Unity-Linux ISO/Image
+- Panel for the LXQt desktop, this is a patched version to fix update the default clock until Mageia does